hbfv/fightgame/README.md

 # Fight Game
 I am creating a simple game using Python 3.

-#CURRENT VERSION - 0.1
+# CURRENT VERSION - 0.15
+New:
+-Game fully functional (AI fights back, winner can be determined)

+V0.1:
+-Fighting is not 100% functional
+-Many indent errors after downloading

-Known bugs:
+# Known bugs:

-Upcoming Features
+# Upcoming Features
 -Improved layout of menu's and buttons
 -Images
 -Sounds?